VictorAung/workco-assessment/README.md

 ## Task 1: Implement Responsive design

 First things first, actually implement the given sketch into code!
-As it states in the instructions, it should be responsive and not adaptive.
+As per the instructions, it should be responsive and not adaptive.

 1. I'm on a Windows machine so I don't have the Helvetica Neue Font, sorry about that!
 As far as I can see though, it's only used in a handful of places.
 I continue to use Chivo instead.

 2. I tried to make the project as Responsive as possible so for things like the "Acme Store" header, I use a minimum of 26px font added to a 2vw scaling factor.
 This means that "Acme Store" scales linearly with screen width but it also means it's not exactly accurate to the Breakpoints.
 Based off the task explanation though, I felt that it was more important to have responsive text that captures the essence of the sketch rather than follow the sketch exactly to a tee.

 3. That being said, there are exceptions that I handled on a case by case basis.
-The price of the items are 21px in Breakpoints 1 and 2 despite having different widths.
-The price of the items in Breakpoint 3 is 16px so I handled that adaptively rather than responsive because the sketch file made it clear that that particular piece of text should not scale linearly with width.
+The price of the items are 21px in Breakpoints 1 and 2 despite the breakpoints having different widths.
+The price of the items in Breakpoint 3 is 16px so I handled that adaptively rather than responsively because the sketch file made it clear that that particular piece of text should not scale linearly with width.